This article will help you:

 When you apply the Frequency metric, Amplitude will group the users included in your user segment into buckets defined by the number of times each has fired an event during the time frame of your analysis.

 Here, we see an event segmentation analysis using the Frequency metric.
-Each line represents a "frequency bucket."
+Each stacked area represents a "frequency bucket."
 For each data point, Amplitude displays the number of users contained in that bucket.
 And as described above, if you want to learn more about the users in a particular data point, all you have to do is click on it.

 Depending on the details of your analysis, you may also be able to generate an event segmentation chart based on the values of your event or user properties.